 Product Owner: the things they often don’t mention

 Having an effective Product Owner (PO) on software development projects is a hugely useful and important role, whether using Agile or other methods.
 The way the PO is described, especially by many promoting some Agile methods, is ambitious.
-In some circumstances, it may not even be close to possible.
-Pretending we have one when we don’t (by the measures below) is not going to be successful.
+In many circumstances, it may not even be close to possible.
+Pretending we have one when we don’t (by the measures below) is going to be a real challenge.

 The Product Owner Role (as commonly defined in Agile methods)